Top 11 LLM Models of 2026 and 17 Ways to Use Them

 DeepSeek was the first competitor of ChatGPT after Claude.
 It offers superior performance, and even now, the V3.2 rivals Claude 4.5 Sonnet in capability.
 The R1 model focuses on step-by-step reasoning for STEM fields.

-DeepSeek uses an out-of-the-box design so easily that only 37 billion parameters are activated per token.
+DeepSeek uses an out-of-the-box design that is so easy to use that only 37 billion parameters are activated per token.
 This results in lighter infrastructure requirements than those of similar-sized models.

 Qwen 3 matches or exceeds models like Claude 4, Sonnet, and DeepSeek V3 on public benchmarks.
-As a bilingual model designed for Chinese-English applications, it is great at cross-border business and multilingual customer support.
+As a bilingual model designed for Chinese-English applications, it excels in cross-border business and multilingual customer support.

 RAG (Retrieval-Augmented Generation) means the model first retrieves relevant documents, then answers questions based on them.
 The Cohere Command R+ is built specifically for this task.